3 days around the Mekong Delta

 Where to go, What to do for your best experience

 Heard about and love to travel to the Mekong Delta, the granary of Vietnam, where the sun shines brightly and the locals smile widely?
 Visiting this land of peace, you’ll see palm trees arch over waterways and boats with painted eyes move silently over pale brown water.
 Rustic villages, floating markets, and natural landscapes are vibrant and full of life.
-Wait no more, let’s journey begin and experience the best of the Mekong Delta as this article may assist you in planning your perfect 3D2N itinerary of where to go, what to do and more…
+Wait no more, let’s journey begin and experience the best of Mekong Delta Tours as this article may assist you in planning your perfect 3D2N itinerary of where to go, what to do and more…

 Mekong Delta at first sight: What is Mekong Delta about?

 Mekong Delta, also called Nine Dragon River Delta is the region in the South West of Vietnam where the Mekong River reaches its end-point and approaches the sea.
 Comprising 12 provinces, most of the area in the Mekong Delta is covered with many small rivers which are the distributaries of the Mekong River.
 Therefore, life in this region is very unique and different from other places in Vietnam.
 In the Mekong Delta, the local people sell and exchange merchandise directly on the water, which is usually called a floating market.
 Besides, this delta is also famous for its delicious tropical fruits, beautiful nature as well as rich culture.